-In today's strong economy, it's very hard for small business owners and employers to hire the right candidate for their posted job opportunity.
+In today's strong economy, it's very hard for small business owners and employers to hire the right candidate (especially those who already know how to use plumbing software) for their posted job opportunity.
 In a recent survey conducted by MRI Network noted a highly candidate-driven labor market , “Candidates are in higher demand.
 There are more open positions than qualified, interested and motivated candidates to fill them.”
 Candidates have more job opportunities at their disposal to choose from due to new positions being created and an overall healthy marketplace.

 All of this is especially highlighted within the plumbing industry.
 The Bureau of Labor Statistics projects a growth of 16% from 2016 to 2026 .
 There are going to be more businesses sprouting and those businesses are going to be looking for the candidates you have on your radar.

 So how are you going to make sure your plumbing business capitalizes on the qualified prospects in the labor pool before your competition does?
 Luckily, we've compiled a list of our 12 plumbing recruitment hacks to help you solve such a problem.

 Recruitment hack # 1: Use the description to show the impact that will be made